 If you have moved out of the home

-- Water, gas, electricity and telephone companies.
+- Water, gas, electricity, broadband and phone companies.

 - The company you have your buildings and/or contents insurance with.

 More help and advice about living together and breaking up

 How to find a family mediator

 Don’t be afraid to phone around and compare prices.
+You need to ask: